contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/03_create/04_test.md

 # Invoke your web API

 Using a web API does not impose any particular programming language.
 It can even be done from a web browser.
-However, to test your API we recommend the use of tools such as the Swagger UI (which you can launch directly from APISpark), the Chrome extension POSTMAN or DHC that provide a graphical user interface to perform HTTP calls.
+However, to test your API we recommend the use of tools such as the Swagger UI (which you can launch directly from APISpark), the Chrome extension POSTMAN or Restlet Client that provide a graphical user interface to perform HTTP calls.

 ## Invoke your web API from APISpark with the Swagger UI